-In Pennsylvania, white-tailed deer (Odocoileus virginianus) have become overpopulated due to a lack of predators and increased open areas, resulting in overcrowded forests.
-These herbivores consume herbs, leaves, and new shoots during the growing season, and twigs in the winter.
-Overbrowsing impedes forest regeneration, negatively affecting ground-nesting and shrub-nesting songbirds.
+In Pennsylvania, white-tailed deer (Odocoileus virginianus) have become overpopulated due to a lack of predators and an increase in open areas, resulting in overcrowded forests.
+These herbivores consume herbs, leaves, and new shoots during the growing season, as well as twigs in the winter.
+Over-browsing impedes forest regeneration, negatively affecting ground-nesting and shrub-nesting songbirds.
 If you notice a lack of new tree growth in a deciduous forest, it may be due to an overabundance of deer.